blockchain-certificates/cert-issuer/README.md

     app, the standard unit is satoshis.
 This sends 5 bitcoins to the address

     ```
-    bitcoin-cli sendtoaddress moH7X29kt5T8fbxTCjoxYzjfLeMR56Ju94 5
+    bitcoin-cli sendtoaddress @issuer 5
     ```

 3. Run
-TODO: There is an issuer the Dockerfile and/or setup.py.
+TODO: There is an cert-issuer the Dockerfile and/or setup.py.
 The pip install here shouldn't be required.
 For now, these get it running:

     ```
-    source /issuer/env/bin/activate
+    source /cert-issuer/env/bin/activate
-    cd issuer
+    cd cert-issuer
     pip install .
-    python issuer -c /etc/issuer/conf.ini
+    cert-issuer -c /etc/cert-issuer/conf.ini
     ```